BittyTax/BittyTax/README.md

 # BittyTax
 BittyTax is a collection of command-line tools to help you manage your cryptoasset accounts.
 Allowing you to audit, value and calculate your annual UK Capital Gains and Income Tax.

 This tool is designed to be used by someone who is already familiar with cryptoasset taxation rules in the UK.
-HMRC recently published new guidance, some useful links are provided in the [Resources](#resources) section at the end.
+HMRC has published guidance, some useful links are provided in the [Resources](#resources) section at the end.

 BittyTax comprises of 3 different tools.